-Our relationship with Hearts on Fire diamonds goes back a long time.
-In fact, it goes all the way back to the mid-1990’s when we were blazing the trail for diamonds to be sold on the Internet.
+Our relationship with Hearts on Fire diamonds goes back to the mid-1990s when we were blazing the trail for selling internet diamonds.

-We combined the clarity and hearts' images of this Black by Brian Gavin diamond to illustrate the visual properties of H&A diamonds.
+In other words, the H&A pattern is not visible from the perspective shown here.
+In this case, we combined the clarity and hearts images of this Black by Brian Gavin diamond to illustrate the visual properties of H&A diamonds.

-By the way, the original draft of this article was featured by Hearts on Fire in the press release Nice Ice Blog Reviews HOF.
-I was kind of stoked when they republished my article on their blog!
-It was kind of a nice touch!
+Consequently, the original draft of this article was featured by Hearts on Fire in the press release Nice Ice Blog Reviews HOF.
+We were stoked when they republished our article on their blog because it's a nice compliment.

 Our History with Hearts on Fire Diamonds: